sruthiv98/RagaClassifier/index.md

 <img src="https://raw.githubusercontent.com/sruthiv98/RagaClassifier/gh-pages/audio%26images/ConcertImage.jpeg" height="400" width="650" /> ![]()

-*A classical music concert.*
+*An Indian classical concert.*

 # Data Cleaning
-Indian classical music has a huge number of Ragas (Carnatic alone has upward of 30,000 ragas).
-Given the time and resources currently available to us, it would be impossible to incorporate each of those ragas into our analysis.
-Thus, we are focusing on 10 major ragas, thaats.
-Thaats are unique because each of them have the same notes in the ascending and descending scale and are not “missing” any notes (both ascending and descending scale contain the full 7 notes).
-While the ragas that we picked are just a starting point, they are also important and influential ragas in and of themselves (every Hindustani raga is a derivative of one of these 10 thaats).

-Once we narrowed down which ragas we would include in our analysis, we picked songs that were set to those ragas.
+Once we narrowed down which ragas we would include in our analysis, we picked songs that are set to those ragas.
 Since these songs came from our personal collection, which includes mostly violin and vocal music, we used almost every song that we had that was set to the appropriate raga.

-In Indian classical music, each artist plays in a specific sruthi, which is a pitch that the first note in the scale of the raga (sa) is played from.
-To make sure we could correctly analyze the difference between multiple songs, we identified what pitch each song was in and shifted the pitch of every song to be in C Major.
-We also chunked each of our songs to be 45 seconds in length so that later in our analysis, we could more accurately extract notes from them.
+In Indian classical music, each artist plays in a specific *sruthi*, which is a pitch that the first note in the scale of the raga (*sa*) is played from.
+To make sure we could correctly analyze the difference between multiple songs, we identified what pitch each song was in and shifted the pitch of every song to be in C. We also chunked each of our songs to be 45 seconds in length so that later in our analysis, we could more accurately extract notes from them.
 We then loaded this information (encoded as an audio time-series array) into a csv for further use.

 # Feature Extraction & Analysis